 General

 Swimsuits are not permitted in the lounges, interior bars, restaurants or reception area at any time.
-A shirt and suitable footwear is required while indoors and when using the buffet restaurants.
+A shirt and suitable footwear are required while indoors and when using the buffet restaurants.

 You may also find the following question helpful: What will the dress code be whilst I am on board?